Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 Other things worth mentioning:
 - Wrapper script to upload/download modules should be developed.
 If I use djangopypi2 as our package server, then the commands needed to upload/download modules are quite long e.g.:
   - Upload: `python setup.py register -r local sdist upload -r local`
-  - Download: `pip install --index-url http://localhost:8000/simple/ --extra-index-url https://pypi.python.org/simple/ SomePackage`
+  - Download: `pip install -i http://localhost:8000/simple/ --extra-index-url https://pypi.python.org/simple/ SomePackage`

 <i>BL: Agreed!
 We want to make it as easy as possible.
 I think we may want to include this script in the Mininet distribution itself, and also make it easily downloadable from the site.
 But I have a question: does pip not have anything like apt's sources.list?</i>